EduardodeValle/01-basic-html/README.md

 # 01-basic-html

-Esta es una actividad que muestra un sitio con mi información de contacto.
-Está hecha con HTML, CSS y JavaScript.
+This is an activity that shows a website with information about myself using HTML, CSS and JavaScript.